 All student volunteers must understand and speak English well.
-Volunteers should dress neatly and wear comfortable shoes (exceptions below).
-Good customer service is critical.
+Good customer service and teamwork is critical in all positions in order to interact effectively with attendees and staff.
+Most jobs are fast-paced.
+Volunteers should dress neatly and wear comfortable shoes (exceptions are noted below).

 Advanced Registration Desk Assistant